Reunited: Tebow signs with Jags, rejoins Meyer as tight end - WHIZ News

 He was a first-round draft pick by Denver in 2010, but his lengthy windup and inaccuracy led to a short NFL career.
 He spent time with the Broncos, the New York Jets, New England and Philadelphia.
 His last meaningful game came with the Jets in 2012.
 The Eagles cut him following training camp in 2015, with then-coach Chip Kelly saying Tebow wasn’t good enough to be Philly’s No. 3 QB.

-Tebow won a playoff game with Denver in 2012, but never developed into a dependable NFL starter.
-He asked Meyer for guidance on whether to switch to tight end while bouncing from team to team, but Meyer “was so busy I couldn’t give him the time.”
+Tebow won a playoff game with Denver in 2012 but never developed into a dependable NFL starter.
+He asked Meyer for guidance on whether to switch to tight end while bouncing from team to team, but Meyer said he “was so busy I couldn’t give him the time.”

 Tebow ended up leaving football altogether and signing with the Mets.